 - What to buy in Cyprus? — 15+ must have Cyprus souvenirs, gifts & best things to buy in Cyprus

-- What to do in Railay? — 15+ Top, must & best things to do in Railay Beach, Krabi
+- Top things to do in Chongqing — 8 what to do in Chongqing & best things to do in Chongqing

 Although it is only an small island country, the Republic of Cyprus has different races and ethnicities due to the many flows of migration from neighboring countries since the 19th.
 As a result, Cyprus has an extremely unique and rich culture.
 This country not only possesses enchanting natural landscapes, rich culture but also is the birthplace of the goddess of sexual love and beauty Aphrodite (Venus).
 Cyprus is one of the most popular tourist attractions with 2.4 million visitors each year.
 Cyprus is hailed as the place with the cleanest sea water in Europe during the past 10 years with 53 blue clear beaches stretching across the coastline of this island nation.